Phileosopher/toolbox/README.md

 However, if I need something to stretch audio or batch-compare files, the largest mental hurdle is knowing it even _exists_.
 I'm perfectly aware a tool can become obsolete, forced behind a paywall, merged into some other software suite, no longer supported, or [was closed-source the entire time](https://trendless.tech/floss).
 The idea, however, almost always lives on, and someone else typically reinvents it.

+Please note: I cannot attest to the validity of the software.
+Sometimes things become bloatware or malware, and sometimes I simply trust that the software does what it says it'll do.
+Validate the software for yourself, and trust no one.

 ## 3. Future Convenience

 I _might_ find lots of things here useful someday, but I don't feel like dragging around 4 terabytes of constantly updating programs just to know where they are.